-Better known as the "Centro," the ICCS provides undergraduate students with an opportunity in Rome, to study ancient history and archaeology, Greek and Latin literature, and ancient art.
+Better known as the "Centro," the ICCS provides undergraduate students with an opportunity to study ancient history and archaeology, Greek and Latin literature, and ancient art while in Rome.
 Students are expected to take four courses.
 Frequent site visits and explorations, intensive museum tours and lectures, and wider-ranging trips outside Rome are included as part of the course.

 For more information: email@example.com

 The American School of Classical Studies at Athens, one of America’s most distinguished centers devoted to advanced teaching and research, was founded in 1881 to provide American graduate students and scholars a base for their studies in the history and civilization of the Greek world.
-Today, 127 years later, it is still a teaching institution, providing graduate students a unique opportunity to study firsthand the sites and monuments of Greece.
-The School is also a superb resource for senior scholars pursuing research in fields ranging from antiquity to modern Greece, thanks to its internationally renowned libraries, the Blegen, dedicated to classical antiquity, and the Gennadius, which concentrates on the Greek world after the end of antiquity.
+Today, it continues as a teaching institution, providing students a unique opportunity to study firsthand the sites and monuments of Greece.
+The school is also a superb resource for senior scholars pursuing research in fields ranging from antiquity to modern Greece, thanks to its internationally renowned libraries, the Blegen, dedicated to classical antiquity, and the Gennadius, which concentrates on the Greek world after the end of antiquity.

-Two six-week sessions (June 10 through July 24 and June 17 through July 31) are designed for those who wish to become acquainted with Greece and its antiquities in a limited time, and to improve their understanding of the relationship between the monuments, landscape, and climate of the country and its history, literature, and culture.
+The six-week session is designed for those who wish to become acquainted with Greece and its antiquities in a limited time, and to improve their understanding of the relationship between the monuments, landscape, and climate of the country and its history, literature, and culture.

 Enrollment is open to North American graduate and advanced undergraduate students and to high school and college instructors of classics and related subjects.
 Each session is limited to 20 participants.

-Students interested in short-term, intensive study abroad are invited to take advantage of the CYA summer courses, which offer unique, experience-based opportunities for learning.
+Students interested in short-term, intensive study abroad are invited to take advantage of the CYA Summer Program, which offers unique, experience-based opportunities for learning.
 The semester-equivalent courses are offered in two consecutive sessions that run from late May into July and have been arranged to provide a number of options for continuing or complementary study.
-The program includes courses on the sites and monuments of Ancient Athens, Modern Greek Language and Anthropology/Service Learning on Paros, as well as study travel courses in Archaeology, History, and Religion that introduce students to major sites in Greece and the Aegean coast of turkey.
+The program includes courses on the sites and monuments of ancient Athens, Modern Greek language and anthropology/service learning on Paros, as well as study travel courses in archaeology, history, and religion that introduce students to major sites in Greece and the Aegean coast of Turkey.
 A new summer course offers participation in the excavation of an archaic sanctuary on a small Aegean island.